 As laparoscopic cholecystectomy makes extensive use of supporting equipment, it is important to position this equipment such that it is easily visualized by all members of the surgical team (figure 1).

 The surgeon must have a clear line of sight to both the video monitor and the high flow CO2 insufflator such that he or she can monitor both the intra-abdominal pressure and gas flow rates.
 In general, all members of the team are looking across the operating table at video monitors.
 The positions of the video monitors may require adjustment once all members step to their final positions at operation.
-The patient is placed supine with the arms either secured at the sides or out at right angles so as to allow maximum access to monitoring devices by the anesthesiologist at the head of the table.
-An ...
+The patient is placed supine with the arms either secured at the sides or out at right angles ...